310mc/https-310mc.github.io-tl/source/_posts/tropical/epilogue.md

 ‘Cause she led me all the way here, after I was so heartbroken by the hiatus announcement.

 Anyway, I see we’re all here.
-We’re gonna do a joint live with “Tropical Island Troppeys”.
+We’re gonna do a joint live with ‘Tropical Troppeys’.

 Working together with the mascots I used to adore as a kid is like a dream come true to me.
 {% endbubble %}